Cheikh Anta Diop University: History

 Cheikh Anta Diop University predates Senegalese independence and grew out of several French institutions set up by the colonial administration.
-In 1918, the French created the "école africaine de médecine" (African medical school), mostly to serve white and Métis students but also open to the small educated elite of the four free towns of Senegal with nominal French citizenship.
+In 1918, the French created the "école africaine de médecine" (African medical school), mostly to serve white and mixed race students but also open to the small educated elite of the four free towns of Senegal with nominal French citizenship.
 In 1936, under the Popular Front government in France, Dakar became home to the Institut Fondamental d'Afrique Noire (IFAN), an institute for the study of African culture.

 In 1950s, with decolonisation already looming, the French administration expanded these schools, added science faculties, and combined the schools into the "Institut des Hautes Etudes de Dakar".
 In 1957, a new campus was constructed as the 18th French Public University, attached to the University of Paris and the University of Bordeaux.
 This became the University of Dakar the largest and most prestigious university in French West Africa.
 In 1987, its name was changed to honor the Senegalese philosopher and anthropologist, Cheikh Anta Diop.

 Enrollment growth

-At independence in 1960, enrollment was 1,018 students, only 39% Senegalese, with most of the rest from other former French colonies.
+At independence in 1960, the total enrollment was 1,018 students, of whom only 39% were Senegalese, with the rest coming from other former French colonies.
 By 1976, this number grew to 8,014.

-In the 1970s, a time of state financial crisis, funding to higher education was cut, and international agencies stepped in over the next decade.
-Most of this funding, though, went to meet the needs of primary schools.
-In the 1990s and 2000s there was a huge boom in Senegalese primary and secondary education, much of it funded through international projects.
-In 1984 around 50% of Senegalese children received primary education and by 2004 more than 90% did.
+In the 1970s, due to a national financial crisis, funding to higher education was cut and international agencies assisted with the costs over the next decade.
+Most of this funding, though, went to meet the needs of primary schools instead.
+In the 1990s and 2000s there was a large growth in Senegalese primary and secondary education, much of it funded through international projects.
+In 1984 only around 50% of Senegalese children received primary education, while in 2004 more than 90% did.

-In the mid-1980s around 20% of World Bank funding to Senegalese education went to higher education, but this figure dropped to 7% by the mid-1990s.
-With these projects came severe World Bank restrictions, dramatically cutting domestic funding available to university programs.
-As students who have benefited from primary and secondary education age, Cheikh Anta Diop University has had its already stretched resources stretched further.
-Nine thousand Senegalese students received a Baccalaureate degree in 2000, while total registration shot above 40,000, for a campus built with only 5,000 dorm rooms.
+In the mid-1980s around 20% of World Bank funding towards Senegalese education went to higher education, but this figure dropped to 7% by the mid-1990s.
+With these projects came severe World Bank restrictions, which cut domestic funding available to university programs.
+9,000~ Senegalese students received a Baccalaureate degree in 2000, and university registration shot above 40,000, despite the campus only having a capacity of 5,000 dorm rooms.

 Despite these pressures Cheikh Anta Diop University maintains a reputation as one of Africa's most prestigious institutions.
-Most of the post-independence generation of Senegalese leaders are graduates of the university, and its alumni teach in universities around the world.
+Most of Senegal's post-independence leaders are graduates of the university, and its alumni teach in universities around the world.